 Employer identification number (EIN).
-The IRS monitors tax filings and payments by using a numerical system to identify taxpayers and to make sure that businesses comply with federal tax laws.
-A unique nine-digit EIN is assigned to all corporations, partnerships, and some sole proprietors.
+An EIN is a unique nine-digit number assigned to sole proprietors, corporations, partnerships, estates, trusts, and other entities for tax filing and reporting purposes.
 Businesses that need an EIN must apply for a number and use it throughout the life of the business on all tax returns, payments, and reports.